 This is called permitted development.
 If you aren’t sure, you can check if you need planning permission by visiting the Planning Portal.

 If you are unsure whether you need planning permission, we can check your proposal and give you informal confirmation in writing.

 An enquiry form is available for householders to use.
 For other types of property or advertisements please write to us enclosing as much supporting detail as possible.
 Please note that there is a fee of £65 for this service.

 Alternatively.
-If you know that your proposal does not need planning permission and would like formal confirmation, you can apply for a Certificate of Lawfulness.
+If you know that your proposal does not need planning permission and would like formal confirmation, you can apply for a Lawful Development Certificate.

 In this case, you will receive a decision notice, which is a legal document.
 Your application will be recorded in the public register of planning applications.
 This can be useful if you plan to sell your property and would like to be able to prove that alterations were lawful.

 Applying for planning permission can be a long and expensive process.
 We want to help where we can.
 Coming to us for advice before submitting your application could prevent your plans being rejected.

 We offer pre-application advice service and suggest you get advice before submitting an application for planning permission.
 It will save time, money and effort.

 Find more information on pre-application forms.